 Karen Hammonds who runs Revolutionary Pie writes: Modern custard recipes usually call for vanilla, but that wasn’t used in America in colonial times.
 Thomas Jefferson first brought vanilla beans back from France in the 1890s, and as Richard Sax noted in Classic Home Desserts, vanilla extract wasn’t widely available until the mid-19th century.
 Eighteenth-century custards were flavored with wine or brandy, tea, or spices.
 I added nutmeg to Simmons’s recipe since it seemed so bland — but I guess that was sort of the point.

-A classic French dessert recipe found on epicurus.com
+A contemporary take on a traditional Spanish dessert recipe found on meny.no

 Simply extraordinary, Chocolate Pots de Crême may be served in a variety of containers.
 As individual portions, they’re perfect for entertaining and easy for family sweets.
 These go perfectly with a nice after dinner liqueur.